Premchandmurahariao/PI-XNET/README.md

 Please find the download link for the Python-based MODFLOW groundwater modeling suite (https://files.pythonhosted.org/packages/cd/db/25c68f8f945e381a8e406f41324c3a7815bcc9d4399b98fb5b7c1680c86f/modflow_setup-0.6.1.tar.gz).

-Additionally, the binary executable files for MODFLOW (mf6) are available for both Windows and Linux operating systems in the repository.

 It is required to install the Python package "FloPy" for MODFLOW to simulate steady-state groundwater heads.

 **Use either "pip install flopy" or "conda forge" to install the FloPy package.**